 This will be achieved by ensuring all patient receive Multidisciplinary, easily accessible information about the diagnosis and treatment pathway.
 This should be verbally and supported by documentation.
-Patients should understand all treatment options recommended by the MDM and be in a position to give fully informed consent.
-Assurance from comprehensive Cancer Pathway Audit and Patient Experience.
+Patients should understand all treatment options recommended by the MDM and be in a position to

-To address this recommendation the Trust agreed to focus on the following: Service Lead / Update as at 28 February 2024 Sub point RAG status Evidence document reference (Appendix 2) i.
-Information Pathway Review Update as at 28 February 2024: In line with NICAN Guidelines, it was agreed that core information should be provided to patients at the point of diagnosis and throughout their cancer journey consistently across all cancer specialties in the Trust Each Cancer Nurse Specialist provides patient with core information as well as specific information which applies to the patient's condition Requirement for informing patients throughout their cancer journey has been included in the Cancer MDT Principles document (January 2023) Within the Trust it has been agreed that the Cancer Nurse Specialist is the key worker for the patient As the key worker, the Cancer Nurse Specialist takes a lead role in sharing information with the patient throughout their cancer journey.
+To address this recommendation the Trust agreed to focus on the following: i.
+Information Pathway Review In line with NICAN Guidelines, it was agreed that core information should be provided to patients at the point of diagnosis and throughout their cancer journey consistently across all cancer specialties in the Trust Each Cancer Nurse Specialist provides patient with core information as well as specific information which applies to the patient's condition Requirement for informing patients throughout their cancer journey has been included in the Cancer MDT Principles document (January 2023) Within the Trust it has been agreed that the Cancer Nurse Specialist is the key worker for the patient As the key worker, the Cancer Nurse Specialist takes a lead role in sharing information with the patient throughout their cancer journey.
 The responsibility is also a Key Performance Indicator for Cancer Nurse Specialists Snapshots audits have been undertaken in Urology (June 2022 and September / October 2022) to evidence that information is being shared.
 This continue to be monitored through the monthly pathology reports in order to provide assurance.
 Further work is being planned regionally to enhance the Cancer Patient Pathway System (CAPPS) which will enable this to be checked automatically in the future.
-This enhanced functionality has been delayed due to the rollout of ENCOMPASSS If work not completed and RAG status GREEN, what is outstanding and is this an internal or external barrier: Cancer Nurse Specialist KPI document
+This enhanced functionality has been delayed due to the rollout of ENCOMPASSS If work not completed and RAG status GREEN, what is outstanding and is this an internal or external barrier: Sharing information with Cancer patients is a key requirement for all Cancer Nurse Specialists.
+This is also a Key Performance Indicator for a Cancer Nurse Specialist.
+Cancer Nurse Specialist KPI document